MilenaKhalil/push_swap/README.md

 ## Running the project

 Run the exacutable with few ints.
 Could be even 1000.
-Then the program will give you sorting instractions.
+Then the program will give you sorting instructions.
 The numbers should be all unique.

 ```console
 ./pipex 1 3 2 4 5